 Edge Cases

-If audience size = 0, GRP is undefined.
+- If audience size = 0, GRP is not defined.

 Rounding & Display